Arbutus menziesii: Uses

 Early Californian settlers may have used charcoal from the species to make gunpowder.

 The wood is durable and has a warm color after finishing, so it has become more popular as a flooring material, especially in the Pacific Northwest.
 An attractive veneer can also be made from the wood.
 However, because large pieces of madrona lumber warp severely and unpredictably during the drying process, they are not used much.
 Madrone is burned for firewood, though, since it is a very hard and dense wood that burns long and hot, surpassing even oak in this regard.
-The Saanich people of British Columbia have a prohibition against burning arbutus due to its salvific role in their creation myths.
+The W̱SÁNEĆ people of British Columbia have a prohibition against burning arbutus due to its salvific role in their creation myths; an arbutus anchored their canoes to the world during the deluge.